Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

 Kinematic equations.

 Again it is very important that the frames A[i] be used below.
 Otherwise the equations of motion become very large.
+Note how rot, rot1 from above are used.

 .. jupyter-execute::